microsoft/qsharp/katas/content/single_qubit_measurements/index.md

     "codePath": "./measurement_statistics/example.qs"
 })

 Measurements can be used to distinguish orthogonal states.
-We start with an exercise for distinguishing between the computational basis states, and discuss the general case of arbitrary basis measurements later in the tutorial.
+We start with an exercise for distinguishing between the computational basis states and discuss the general case of arbitrary basis measurements later in the tutorial.

 @[exercise]({
     "id": "distinguish_0_and_1",